gabru678/GermanTranslationBot/README.md

 # GermanTranslationBot
-A reddit bot that will read and update recent reddit posts in the stream and translate them to German
+A reddit bot that will read and comments under recent posts in the reddit submission stream and translate them to German.

+This bot incorporates my Oauth for reddit and Googles JSON auth

+Options for other languages in the comments